DANIE0812/Basic-JS-Projects/README.md

 Trying out some Basic JS projects, Had to code along on YouTube for some... the goal is to work on projects to foster hands-on learning.

-1. Simple Calculator - HTML, CSS & JavaScript was used for this project
+1. Simple Calculator - HTML, CSS & JavaScript were used for this project

+2. ToDo-App - HTML, CSS & JavaScript were used for this project